Nemat-Allah-Aloush/Social-Media-Monitoring/README.md

 d.
 Nltk: for natural language processing.

 ---

-## About the project
-The main goal of this project is to scrape data from Twitter for a specific brand or product and try to classify the tweets sentimatically as negative or positive tweets.

----

 ## Social Media Monitoring Steps
 In the following figure we can see the main steps of the project:
 First of all we should select a string to search for, then we need to scrape Twitter for posts containing that string.